dotnet/runtime/docs/design/coreclr/botr/memory-model.md

 Memory accesses to *properly aligned* data of primitive types are always atomic.
 The value that is observed is always a result of complete read and write operations.

 ## Unmanaged memory access.
-As pointers can point to any addressable memory, operations with pointers may violate guarantees provided by the runtime and expose undefined or platform-specific behavior.
+As unmanaged pointers can point to any addressable memory, operations with such pointers may violate guarantees provided by the runtime and expose undefined or platform-specific behavior.
 **Example:** memory accesses through pointers which are *not properly aligned* may be not atomic or cause faults depending on the platform and hardware configuration.

 Although rare, unaligned access is a realistic scenario and thus there is some limited support for unaligned memory accesses, such as:
 * `.unaligned` IL prefix
 * `Unsafe.ReadUnaligned`, `Unsafe.WriteUnaligned` and ` Unsafe.CopyBlockUnaligned` helpers.

-These facilities ensure fault-free access to potentially unaligned variables, but do not ensure atomicity.
+These facilities ensure fault-free access to potentially unaligned locations, but do not ensure atomicity.

 As of this writing there is no specific support for operating with incoherent memory, device memory or similar.
 Passing non-ordinary memory to the runtime by the means of pointer operations or native interop will result in Undefined Behavior.